 Another advantage of the digital nomad experience is that it allows you to take a break from your everyday life and try something new.
 This can be especially appealing for those who are feeling burnt out or unfulfilled in their current situation.
 The opportunity to travel and work remotely can be a great way to recharge and come back to your regular life with a renewed sense of purpose.

 However, the digital nomad experience also has its drawbacks.
-One of the biggest challenges is the lack of stability.
 Because you are only traveling for a short period of time, it can be difficult to build a sense of community in the places you are travelling.
-Additionally, the constant travel can be physically and mentally draining, and it can be difficult to maintain relationships with friends and family who are not on the same nomadic journey or the ones that you have at home.
-If not planned properly the lack of stability in your overall relationships will be on moving grounds.
+You will meet a lot of people but few or none will stay.
+Also, If not planned properly, the lack of stability in your overall relationships will be on moving grounds.
+Digital Nomad Experiences tend to be shorter, but the nomad is the one who decides the duration of their journey.

 So, what if you want to have a base while also experiencing the digital nomad lifestyle or having a digital nomad experience?
 In this case, it is important to consider a few key factors.